nightwatchjs/nightwatch-docs/guide/writing-tests/chrome-devtools-recorder.md

 <div class="page-header"><h2>Create Nightwatch test using Google Chrome Devtools Recorder</h2></div>

-Google launched the Recorder tool in its Devtools ecosystem, letting users record all their test actions.
+The Chrome Devtools has a recorder functionality which lets users record all their test actions.
+These recorded actions can then be used to generate Nightwatch tests with the help of `@nightwatch/chrome-recorder`.
+The following sections describes the process to help you get started with devtools recorder.

 ### What is Chrome Devtools Recorder?